 The second amazing aspect of the house is its generation and use of solar and wind energy.
 Power is generated from an on-site wind turbine and solar panels and stored in a small bank of batteries.
 The house has its own electric inverter to convert the Direct Current power to Alternating Current that is typically found in the homes on the shore.
 The home utilizes the same appliances and light just like on-shore.

-Lighthouse Interior of Late 1800’s
+Lighthouse Interior of the Late 1800s

 The group tour moved up to the second floor where Karen Wiltse showed the plans and prints used to build the replacement light keepers house.
 Materials from the original 1857 house were on display and replaced with replicas of the original wherever possible.
 From the trim on the interior walls to the red metal shingles on the roof were all replaced as close to original as practical.
 Karen showed me the rooms on the second floor that had been decorated with late 1800’s period furnishings and appointments from their own family on the mainland.
 It was very well done.